Ultimate Guide to Blockchain Technology

 - A simple search on AngelList shows more than 7500 blockchain startups

 However, the blockchain technology faces some challenges as well, which is two pronged.
 On the one hand they need to work upon their technological limitations and on the other they need to improve the general perception among common people.
 The technological challenges they face include issues like scalability, security and decentralisation.

-While the blockchain technology was gaining traction among industry expert over the past couple of years, its image was taking a beating in the eyes of general public due to controversy over Bitcoin and other cryptocurrencies.
+While the blockchain technology was gaining traction among industry expert over the past couple of years, its image was taking a beating in the eyes of the general public due to controversy over Bitcoin and other cryptocurrencies.

 FAQs – Blockchain Technology

 What is the difference between Bitcoin and blockchain?

-Bitcoin is Digital currency that is maintained on a public verified digital ledger.
-Blockchain in a chain of blocks containing data verified by independent users.
-Bitcoin ledger is also implemented using blockchain Technology.
+Bitcoin is a digital currency that is maintained on a public verified digital ledger.
+Blockchain is a chain of blocks containing data verified by independent users.
+Bitcoin ledger is also implemented using blockchain technology.

 What can blockchain do?

-Due to decentralized reconciliation of each data on a peer-to-peer network, a blockchain can help its user in following:
+Due to the decentralized reconciliation of each data on a peer-to-peer network, a blockchain can help its user in the following: